voxpupuli/puppet-augeasproviders/docs/specs.md

 other parts to change, but it's a trade-off to maintain the tree text for the entire file.)

-he above techniques used to test the [augeasproviders code](https://github.com/domcleal/augeasproviders) could easily be adapted into other provider tests, whether or not the provider itself uses the Augeas API.
+The above techniques used to test the [augeasproviders code](https://github.com/domcleal/augeasproviders) could easily be adapted into other provider tests, whether or not the provider itself uses the Augeas API.